xxv/fuckedometer/README.md

 Usage
 -----

-When you first turn on your Presidential Fuckedometer, its status light should be blinking white.
+When you first turn on your Fuckedometer, its status light should be blinking white.
 From your computer, connect to the `Fuckedometer` wifi access point.
 When you are connected, open a web browser and visit

     http://192.168.4.1/

 From there, follow the directions to select the appropriate access point and enter your wifi password.
-The Presidential Fuckedometer will automatically connect to this access point going forward.
+The Fuckedometer will automatically connect to this access point going forward.

 Building One
 ------------